Kelly Friel, from trade tool and equipment suppliers Zoro, has put together this guide to PPE that will help keep road workers safe at night.

 Roads and motorways are never safe places to work, but they become even more dangerous when it's dark and therefore difficult to see or be seen.
 Plus, some road users may take advantage of the lack of traffic to drive dangerously over the speed limit.
 These conditions mean that night road workers operate in one of the most hazardous environments in the industry.

-Below is my guide to night worker PPE, why it's important, and how worker safety affects road users.
+Below is my guide to PPE for road workers, why it's important, and how safety affects road users.

 Being struck by a moving vehicle is the second biggest single cause of workplace fatalities, according to statistics from the Health and Safety Executive (HSE).
 Working at night adds another element of risk: low visibility.
 If a worker can't be seen, unsuspecting drivers or even their co-workers who are operating heavy machinery may accidentally collide with them in the dark.
 So, its important road workers have the right PPE to protect them and ensure the people around them can't lose track of their whereabouts.

 What kinds of PPE are required should be decided during the initial risk assessment performed by the project supervisors before work begins.
 Road workers should always wear appropriate clothing, as well as hard hats and steel-toed shoes, to minimise the risk of injury from falling objects.
 High visibility safety vests with reflective striping are legally required, as it's important for them to be as visible as possible.
 Depending on the outcome of the risk assessment, they might also need additional PPE like goggles, gloves, and respiratory or hearing protection.